Alakazam03/demo-app-nodejs/README.md

  * We have a Dockerfile for our node application.
 We can build an image using the Dockerfile.

  ```
- docker build -t desiredName .  //builds an image with name desiredName
+ docker build -t desiredname .  //builds an image with name desiredName
  docker image ls                //lists out all images available
  ```